ckan/datapusher/doc/using.rst

 Configuring SSL verification
 ----------------------------

-Assuming CKAN is served on HTTPS (rather than HTTP), then by default ``datapusher`` will verify that CKAN has a valid SSL/TLS certificate.
-However the default list of root certificate is usually held by the operating system, and often gets out of date, causing SSL verification errors.
+By default ``datapusher`` will verify that requests to CKAN and other servers with HTTPS are with a valid SSL/TLS certificate.
+However the default list of root certificates is usually held by the operating system, and often gets out of date, causing SSL verification errors.
 (Browsers usually have their own list and update it frequently.)

 The suggested fix is to use the latest version of ``requests`` and its 'security' addition::